AI for HR & Recruiting

 What AI does — Analyze survey responses, feedback, and sentiment.
 Identify themes and trends.
 Suggest interventions.

 Tools — Culture Amp, Lattice, or LLM with survey data.
-Some use AI for insights.

-Bias Considerations and Fairness
+Bias Considerations

 Mitigation — Use tools with bias audits.
 Remove demographic signals from screening where possible.
 Human review for high-stakes decisions.
-Diversify training data.
+Define criteria clearly.
+Document the AI's role in decisions.
+Allow human override.
+Run regular outcome audits by demographic.

 Regulatory Compliance